 What does alcohol do to your milk supply?
 New data now clearly demonstrates that alcohol actually inhibits oxytocin release from the pituitary, thus it impedes the letdown process so that milk is not released from the breast as efficiently.
 Some studies report a 23% reduction in milk release while alcohol is present in the mother’s blood.
 (1) In another study, alcohol completely blocked the release of oxytocin.
 (2)

 The old suggestions that beer enhances milk production are simply wrong.
 It actually reduces the release of milk from the breast.
 If you have a robust milk supply, and your infant is gaining well, an occasional drink followed by a waiting period is unlikely to reduce your milk supply.

 Older guidelines for determining the waiting period were rough estimates of the time required for elimination of alcohol.
 However, body weight is a better predictor of how fast or slow a mother metabolizes alcohol.
 Thus, a new more accurate method has been published and is quite suitable for estimating just how long a mother needs to wait before she returns to breastfeeding.
 (3)

 Whether or not to use alcohol is a choice that all breastfeeding mothers must make.
 The use of alcohol by breastfeeding mothers is widespread and is even considered “usually compatible” with breastfeeding by the American Academy of Pediatrics.
 (4) However, data suggests that when used excessively, the infant may suffer various complications, including developmental delay.
-We suggest that you follow the nomogram below in deciding how much you drink, and when the infant can safely return to the breast.

 1. Alcohol enters milk freely.